Relieve Prenatal SI Joint Discomfort

 - Hold this position for 30 seconds or however long you can hold it.

-Pregnancy is hard enough, you don’t need to be dealing with pain from your SI joint.
-Whether you seek out help from a physical therapist or implement some strengthening exercises, you can get relief for your aches and pains.
-Let me know if you tried any of these exercises and which helped you the most!
+Pregnancy is hard enough; you don’t need to be dealing with pain from your SI joint.
+Whether you seek out help from a physical therapist or implement some strengthening exercises, you can get relief from your aches and pains.
+Enjoy your pregnancy without the constant back pain.